 See, the goal in singleness and the goal in marriage isn’t as different as we make it out to be.
 The goal is learning to love another flawed human being with Christ’s unconditional love.

 You know what’s really cool?
-As this girl practices loving her boyfriend well, she sees that same pattern seeping into other relationships.
-As she seeks to “outdo him in showing honor,” she finds herself doing the same in other relationships.
+As I practice loving my boyfriend well, I see that same pattern seeping into other relationships.
+As I seek to “outdo him in showing honor,” I find myself doing the same in other relationships.
 Pretty sweet, huh?

 How about you?
 If you’re dating (or have dated or hope to date someday) what do you think the goal is?
 How can you make sure you never lose again in a dating relationship—even when marriage isn’t a guarantee?

-“How to Never Lose Again in a Dating Relationship” was originally posted on LiesYoungWomenBelieve.com.
+I’ve adapted this post from its original at: “How to Never Lose Again in a Dating Relationship.”